AkashRajpurohit/easy-gif/README.md

 Another way is to [fork this repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) under your own Github account which will run the `deploy-to-cf` Github action workflow.

-This workflow requires some environment variables so make sure add those.
-These are:
+This workflow requires some environment variables so make sure add those

+## Github Actions

+Add these to the forked repository [github actions variables](https://docs.github.com/en/actions/learn-github-actions/variables).

 - `CF_API_TOKEN` -> This is your Cloudflare API token which has permissions for Worker scripts.

 	Add the API tokens from [here](https://dash.cloudflare.com/profile/api-tokens)
 - `CF_ACCOUNT_ID` -> This would be your Cloudflare Account ID.

+## Cloudflare Worker

+- `TENOR_API_KEY` - Get your tenor API key from [here](https://tenor.com/gifapi/documentation#quickstart) and save it on the worker environment one it is created.

 Once these are added, run the workflow and you should see the service being deployed on Cloudflare workers.

 Take the worker URL and start sending GIFs 🎉

-## Technology Stack 💻
+# Technology Stack 💻

 - Framework - [Hono](https://honojs.dev/)
 - Deployment - [Cloudflare Workers](https://workers.cloudflare.com/)
 - GIF Service - [Tenor](https://tenor.com/)

-## Bugs or Requests 🐛
+# Bugs or Requests 🐛

 If you encounter any problems feel free to open an [issue](https://github.com/AkashRajpurohit/easy-gif/issues/new?template=bug_report.md).
 If you feel the project is missing a feature, please raise a [ticket](https://github.com/AkashRajpurohit/easy-gif/issues/new?template=feature_request.md) on GitHub and I'll look into it.
 Pull requests are also welcome.

-## Where to find me? 👀
+# Where to find me? 👀

 [![Website Badge](https://img.shields.io/badge/-akashrajpurohit.com-3b5998?logo=google-chrome&logoColor=white)](https://akashrajpurohit.com/)
 [![Twitter Badge](https://img.shields.io/badge/-@akashwhocodes-00acee?logo=Twitter&logoColor=white)](https://twitter.com/AkashWhoCodes)